Guru-25/SkillRack-Points-Tracker/README.md

 ## Contributing

 Contributions are welcome!
-Please fork the repository and submit a pull request for review.
+Please fork the repository and submit a pull request for review - see the [CONTRIBUTING.md](CONTRIBUTING.md) file for details.

 ## Support the project